zilliztech/zdoc/plugins/apifox-docs/meta/examples.md

 - An [API Key](/docs/manage-api-keys) with appropriate permissions.
 - A colon-joined username and password of the target cluster.
 For example, `username:p@ssw0rd`.

-Currently, data of the JSON and Array types are not supported in RESTful API requests..
+Currently, data of the JSON and Array types are not supported in RESTful API requests.

 :::

 ```shell